microsoft/vscode-docs/docs/languages/java.md

   <source src="/docs/languages/java/tomcat.mp4" type="video/mp4">
 </video>

-See [Tomcat and Jetty Support](/docs/java/java-tomcat-jetty.md) to learn more about Tomcat and Jetty support with VS Code.
+See [Application Servers](/docs/java/java-tomcat-jetty.md) to learn more about support for Tomcat and Jetty as well as other application servers with VS Code.

 [Spring Boot](https://projects.spring.io/spring-boot/) support is provided by [Pivotal](https://marketplace.visualstudio.com/search?term=publisher%3A%22Pivotal%22&target=VSCode&category=All%20categories&sortBy=Relevance).
 There are also [Spring Initializr Java Support](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-spring-initializr) and [Spring Boot Dashboard](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-spring-boot-dashboard) extensions available from Microsoft to further improve your experience with Spring Boot in Visual Studio Code.